 Destination stewardship, green travel, eco-friendly travel, ecotourism – however you say it, the goal is the same: We want you to visit and enjoy the incredible sanctuary NC has to offer while helping us protect it for generations to come.

-When we all work together, we make sure our children’s children will be able to feel the magic of the abundant wetland around Old Baldy, connect to a new side of themselves visiting Linville Gorge and be inspired by all the unique natural wonders that make this state shine.
+When we all work together, we make sure our children’s children will be able to feel the magic of the abundant wetland around Old Baldy, connect to a new side of themselves visiting Linville Gorge, and be inspired by unique natural wonders and millennia-old cultures that make this state shine.

 As you plan your trip, check out these spots that are featured as part of the NC GreenTravel initiative, which awards businesses based on their environmental stewardship and all they’re doing to preserve our state and make it a fantastic visit for you.